up

 Department of Health and Human Services

-The Department of Health and Human Services (HHS) Services to End and Prevent Homelessness (SEPH), in collaboration with the Interagency Commission on Homelessness (ICH), provides a full continuum of housing services including housing stabilization, homeless diversion, shelter and street outreach, rental assistance, rapid rehousing, and permanent supportive housing; and employs evidence-based and promising practices.
+The Department of Health and Human Services' (HHS) Services to End and Prevent Homelessness (SEPH), in collaboration with the Interagency Commission on Homelessness (ICH), provides a full continuum of housing services including housing stabilization, rental assistance, energy assistance, homeless diversion, emergency shelter and street outreach, rapid rehousing, and permanent supportive housing; and employs evidence-based and promising practices.
 HHS provides housing-related services through the following programs:

 Interagency Commission on Homelessness